amirrajan/rubymotion-applied/README.md

 Then Reload http://localhost:4000.

 Take a look at the [help wanted tag](https://github.com/amirrajan/rubymotion-applied/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) for easy contributions.
-Anything substantial, and I'll happyily set you up with a free Indie License to RubyMotion :-)
+Anything substantial, and I'll happily set you up with a free Indie License to RubyMotion :-)

 Other important repoistories:

 - The repository for RubyMotion templates is [here](https://github.com/amirrajan/rubymotion-templates).
 - The repository for RubyMotion cli commands is [here](https://github.com/amirrajan/rubymotion-command).
 - The repository for RubyMotion SDK metadata generation is [here](https://github.com/amirrajan/rubymotion-bridgesupport).
+- The repository for RubyMotion metadata artifacts is [here](http://github.com/amirrajan/rubymotion-data).